Best YouTube Videos & Channels on Climate Change To Watch Now

 Who Is Responsible For Climate Change, again by Kurzgesagt, is another must-watch.
 This ten-minute video explains the complexities and ethical dilemmas at a Nation-state level when it comes to taking action on climate change.
 This includes to complexities of working out who needs to do the most to reduce emissions.

 My only criticism of this otherwise excellent video is what it omits.
-It fails to mention that nations such as the US and UK have reduced their own carbon footprints by outsourcing the production of goods to China.
+It fails to mention that nations such as the US and UK have reduced their carbon footprints by outsourcing the production of goods to China.
 Chiefly because labour is considerably cheaper there.
 As such, China’s emissions are higher because they make many of the West’s consumer goods.
 This is a really important talking point that should not be overlooked.

 If you watch this video in an educational or community setting, then I’d really recommend having this topic as a discussion point.